Mehdi Bazargan: Early life and education

 Bazargan was born into an Azerbaijani family in Tehran on 1 September 1907.
-His father, Hajj Abbasqoli Tabrizi (died 1954) was a self-made merchant and a religious activist in bazaar guilds.
+His father, Hajj Abbasgholi Tabrizi (died 1954) was a self-made merchant and a religious activist in bazaar guilds.

 Bazargan went to France to receive university education through an Iranian government scholarship during the reign of Reza Shah.
 He attended Lycée Georges Clemenceau in Nantes and was a classmate of Abdollah Riazi.
 Bazargan then studied thermodynamics and engineering at the École Centrale des Arts et Manufactures (École Centrale Paris).

 Following his return to Iran, Bazargan was called up for conscription, and served from 1935 to 1937.
-According to Houchang Chehabi, Bazargan was firstly tasked with shifting pebbles in a barracks but was then moved to translate technical articles from French.
+According to Houchang Chehabi, Bazargan was first assigned menial tasks but then translated technical articles from French.

 Career

 After his graduation, Bazargan became the head of the first engineering department at Tehran University in the late 1940s.
 He was a deputy minister under Premier Mohammad Mosaddegh in the 1950s.
 Bazargan served as the first Iranian head of the National Iranian Oil Company under the administration of Prime Minister Mosaddegh.

 Bazargan co-founded the Liberation Movement of Iran in 1961, a party similar in its program to Mossadegh's National Front.
 Although he accepted the Shah, Mohammad Reza Pahlavi, as the legitimate head of state, he was jailed several times on political grounds.
 A strong admirer of Mahatma Gandhi, he praised Gandhi's ideas and the Indian independence movement in his writings in jail as an ideal example for Iranians.